SCC Course Catalog

 - Students must fulfill any financial obligations that occur due to their schedule change.
 Specific information related to refund requirements are found in the SCC Refund Policy

-- The “No Show” box should be selected in web attendance to indicate that the student has not attended.
+- The “Never Attend” box should be selected in Self-Service Attendance to indicate that the student has not attended.

 - The student will then be dropped from the course by the Office of Enrollment Management and removed from the official roster.

 - Only those students approved by the Vice President of Academic Affairs will be eligible to remain in a class if they have not attended by the census date of the course.

 - Specific information related to refund requirements are found in the SCC Refund Policy.

 - Once the last date to withdraw from a class has passed, students cannot request to be withdrawn; however, the instructor has the discretion to assign a withdrawal grade (“W”), or the grade earned.
 Instructors may, in certain instances, contract with the student to receive an Incomplete (“I”) grade.
 See the SCC Grade Policy for stipulations related to “I” grades.
 Students may withdraw from classes until the date indicated in the Academic Calendar, which will be approximately as follows: Students can withdraw from 4-week and 8-week classes approximately up to 1 week prior to the end of the class.
 Students can withdraw from 12-, 14- and/or 16-week classes approximately up to 2 weeks prior to the end of the class.